jonas-kerber/ilandc-runner/README.md

 ![Format example](docu/example_excel.png)
 - excel files can have multiple tables, they are all loaded automatically
 - you can place multiple files in the project root; as long as they end on .xlsx or .csv, they are loaded (if you don't want them to run, you need to place them in a subfolder)
-- it is recommendable to have a seperate log file (via system.logging.logFile) for each run (not like in the screenshot), so that the logs dont overwrite each other on a successive iland simulation with the same project file
+- it is recommended to have a seperate log file (via system.logging.logFile) for each run (not like in the screenshot), so that the logs dont overwrite each other on a successive iland simulation with the same project file

 ### run settings
 - copy the file `settings.toml.template` to `settings.toml`